 - CMP 315 – Advanced Composition for Health Professionals

 All 300-level courses used to calculate the GPA must be completed at Daemen University and may not be transferred or substituted.
 A student may, if necessary, repeat no more than one of these courses to achieve the grade point average of 3.00.
+Course withdrawals from the 300-level courses are not permitted and if approved under extenuating, non-academic circumstances by the Program Director, will be counted as a repeat.
 A student is immediately disqualified from the PA Program if the GPA requirement is not met.
 If a course must be repeated, a student may need to decelerate and enter the following class.